Brasov City Guide: top things to do & places to visit

 trips from Brasov you won't find anywhere else, have a look:

-Well, a good guided tour will answer these questions – others will just tell you fake touristy stories
+Well, a good guided tour will answer these questions and give you a fun fact or two – others will just tell you fake touristy stories

 so beware!